ax330d/mshtml-patcher/README.md

   --path-to-original PATH
                         path to original binary --msver {9,10,11}     major IE version
+  --md5-hash MD5_HASH   use provided md5 file hash

 ```

-This script will automatically find MSIE version, and path to mshtml.dll to
+This script will automatically find MSIE version and path to mshtml.dll to
 patch.
 You can also specify them in arguments.
 Before patching, script creates
 file backup named "original-mshtml.dll".